-You see a cyber line on the BOP and assume the box is checked.
+You see a cyber line on the businessowners policy and feel like the box is checked.

-If you want the narrow question first, read What Your EHR Vendor Covers — and What Your Practice Still Owns Under HIPAA.
-If you want the broader operating context, start with Healthcare Practices or the main Cyber & Modern Operational Risk hub.
+If you want the vendor side first, read What Your EHR Vendor Covers - and What Your Practice Still Owns Under HIPAA.
+If you want the broader operating context, start with Healthcare Practices or the Cyber & Modern Operational Risk hub.

-That sounds obvious, but the difference matters because healthcare losses do not stay neatly inside one cost bucket.
-A bad week can mean:
+That difference matters because healthcare cyber losses do not stay in one neat bucket.
+A bad event can involve:

 - outside forensics